fernandojunior/nubank-data-science-puzzle/README.md

 # Nubank Data Science Puzzle

-A solution to the Nubank Puzzle:
+A solution for the Nubank Puzzle:

 >
 The Nubank Puzzle is a short modeling assignment that is typical of some of the work we do at Nubank.
 It should only take you 1-2 hours, but feel free to spend more time on it if you wish.